-The activities, taken in their entirety, act to established a shared-user networks for trust, identity, privacy and information commerce on the web that have neither controlled by a government nor any single private, non-charitable entity.
-It allows all of the various participants in the Internet a place to develop the protocols and processes for protecting and balancing the various interests in an even-handed and agnostic manner.
-It provides the environment for the various participants to come together to actually allow such an environment to operate.
+The activities, taken in their entirety, act to established a shared-user network for trust, identity, privacy and information commerce on the web that is neither controlled by a government nor any single private, non-charitable entity.

 WHAT PERCENTAGE OF YOUR TOTAL TIME IS ALLOCATED TO THE ACTIVITIES?